Otto Lopez: Miami Marlins

 On February 13, 2024, Lopez was traded to the San Francisco Giants in exchange for cash considerations.
 He was optioned to the Triple–A Sacramento River Cats to begin the 2024 season.
 Lopez was designated for assignment by San Francisco on April 1.

 On April 4, 2024, Lopez was claimed off waivers by the Miami Marlins.
+After playing second base for the Marlins, the team announced in May 2025 that they were shifting Lopez to shortstop with Xavier Edwards moving to second base.

+After finishing the 2025 season with a .246 batting average, 15 home runs, and 77 RBIs, Lopez started the 2026 season strong, heading into the month of June with a Major League leading .326 batting average.
+His 75 hits through May 31st also led the Majors.

 International career

-Lopez played for the Canada national baseball team in the 2023 World Baseball Classic.
+Lopez played for the Canada national baseball team in the 2023 and 2026 World Baseball Classic.